kiorky/db_smart_backup/README.rst

   - at backup end: **post_backup_hook**
   - when the mail is sent: **post_mail_hook**

-- Think that you will have in the environment one of all the variables defined and exported by the script.
+- Think that you will have access in the environment of the hook to all the variables defined and exported by the script.
+  You just have to check by reading the source what to test and how.

 Options
 -----------